dementedhedgehog/turkey/README.md

 Sound doesn't work on my work machine but it does at home.
 There's a flag to turn it off in src/view/view.cpp till I work out what's up.

+If you're getting memory errors on linux run: gdb, run turkey, kill the turkey prog, where.
+(not literally)